ElliotRedhead/ElliotRedhead/README.md

 ### Elliot Redhead

 :snake: Diving into backend & data with Python/Django
-⚛️ Exploring the frontend with React
+🎨 Exploring the frontend with React & Vue
 🐳 Shipping with Docker
 ☁️ Deploying to AWS :zap: